Bacterial Conjunctivitis Treatment & Management

-• Author: Karen K Yeung, OD, FAAO; Chief Editor: Hampton Roy Sr, MD more...
+• Author: Karen K Yeung, OD, FAAO; Chief Editor: Andrew A Dahl, MD, FACS more...

 Approach Considerations

-Inpatient care for bacterial conjunctivitis would be provided only if hospitalization is indicated for other reasons.
-It is important to realize that, in the inpatient setting, the differential diagnosis must be carefully considered since the patients tend to be ill.
-Therefore, it is more common to see a red eye due to endogenous endophthalmitis or an infected corneal ulcer in this population.
+Inpatient care for bacterial conjunctivitis is highly unusual and would be provided only if hospitalization is indicated for other reasons or if antibiotic treatment is required every 15 minutes around the clock (severe cases).
+It is important to realize that, in the inpatient setting, the differential diagnoses must be carefully considered through internal medicine consultation since these patients tend to be ill.
+Therefore, it is more common to see a red eye due to endogenous endophthalmitis, hyperacute gonorrheal conjunctivitis, orbital cellulitis, or a perforated corneal ulcer in this population.

-Serious consideration should be given to admitting patients with hyperacute bacterial conjunctivitis if the entire cornea cannot be visualized, as there may be an early corneal ulceration, especially in Neisseria infections.[3]
-Topical antibiotic, proper hygiene, and isolation are considerations for these patients.
+Serious consideration should be given to admitting patients with hyperacute bacterial conjunctivitis if the entire cornea cannot be visualized, as there may be an early peripheral corneal ulceration threatening perforation, especially in Neisseria infections.
+[20] Topical antibiotic, proper hygiene, and isolation are considerations for these patients.

-Instruct patients to return for follow-up if they do not recover completely in a timely manner, so that therapy can be reassessed.
+Instruct patients to return for follow-up in a timely manner or if they do not recover completely, so that therapy can be reassessed.
 Consider culture and conjunctival scrapings for resistant cases.

 Please see the following for more information: